14 Dane

 Click each column name to sort its values.

 The City of Madison, a Democratic stronghold, contains about half the county’s population.
 Almost all the communities surrounding the City of Madison are also Democratic.
 In fact, Madison is not even the most Democratic community of the bunch (that distinction belongs to the Village of Shorewood Hills).
-In 2020, only three Dane county municipalities voted for Donald Trump.
-They are the towns of Dane and Vienna and the sliver of the City of Edgerton which lies within Dane County.
-Dane is comparatively wealthy.
-The median income exceeds the state average in all but 3 municipalities.
+Only a few more rural communities lean Republican.

 This map shows the location of each municipality in the county, as it existed in 2022.